Integrating Tivoli Products

 IBM Form #: SG24-7757-00

-Authors: Budi Darmawan, Andre Jenie, Christina L Grimes, Christopher Frost, Giorgio Sommariva, Guilherme Steinberger Elias, Hossam A Katory, Hyun Kuk Moon, Jim Popovitch, Karim Badr, Marco Celon, Piotr A Boetzel, Rodrigo Carvalho Giometti, Roger Turner
+Authors: Budi Darmawan, Andre Jenie, Christina L Grimes, Christopher Frost, Giorgio Sommariva, Guilherme Steinberger Elias, Hossam A Katory, Hyun Kuk Moon, Jim Popovitch, Karim Badr, Marco Celon, Piotr A Boetzel, Rodrigo Carvalho Giometti and Roger Turner

 This IBM® Redbooks® publication attempts to provide a broad view of how Tivoli® system management products work together for use in several common scenarios.
 Seamless integration must be achieved for operation personnel to work with the solution.
 This integration is necessary to ensure that the product can be used easily by the user.
 Product integration contains multiple dimensions.
 We evaluate the implementation of the following areas: